DOI-ONRR/blog-nrrd/src/pages/implementing-agile-tools/index.md

 date: "2022-02-04"
 ---

 Last summer I completed a job rotation with the Open Data, Design, and Development (ODDD) team within the Office of Natural Resources Revenue (ONRR).
-I wrote a blog post for them and I’d like to encourage you to read it to get my initial reflections on my experience and my excitement around Agile Management: [I came for the data and stayed for the agility: reflections on my rotation with the Open Data, Design, & Development team](https://blog-nrrd.doi.gov/agile-methodology/)
+I wrote a blog post for them and I’d like to encourage you to read it to get [my initial reflections on my experience and my excitement around Agile Management](https://blog-nrrd.doi.gov/agile-methodology/).

 Today, I’d like to share with you how I have incorporated some of the things I learned during my rotation.
 First, I made some changes to how I manage my workload.